 does this pure act of vanity contribute to glare and

-light trespass, but it also may harm the plants or trees
+light trespass, but it could also harm the very plants or

-that are being lit.
+trees that are being lit.
 Many trees adjust their growth based on light levels.
-Artificially changing the light levels alters the
+Artificially changing the light levels impairs

 Street Lighting -- If you live on a street with poorly designed cobrahead or NEMA-style light fixtures,